 Cats like to remain undetected from anything around them.
 Bleeding will make this impossible.
 Not only will it leave a trail, but blood has a strong, distinctive scent.

 Of course, there’s another thing that needs to be addressed here.
 Open wounds are frequently sore and painful.
 Your cat will be in some discomfort.
+Your cat licking his wounds can theoretically resolve all of these issues.
+Here’s why:

 - Licking is self-soothing for cats.
 They’ll ease pain caused by the wound by licking themselves.